clj-grenada/grenada-spec/GrenadaDraft.md

       criterion, which one should it be?
     - Not sure if I should use the grimoire.things namespace or define my own.
  - Not sure whether to include the :coords.
+ - Not sure whether to make the `Kind` namespace-qualified or not.
  - Should the items in `Kind` be strings or keywords?
  - I guess we don't want to include the :source.
 Or should it be configurable?
  - With Grimoire you can select macros, vars, fns, sentinels etc. Do we need an extra map entry for this?
 Macros have Cmetadata indicating that they are macros, but not the other things.
 So I gues this goes into :extensions as well.
+ - Might be specified rigorously in Schema:
+    - Currently only entities at the `:grimoire.things/def` level can be of different `:kind`s.
+    - Above the namespace level there is nothing that supports Cmetadata.

 ## Adding extension metadata to entities without support for Cmetadata